 Refusal of UK Spouse or Partner Visa Entry Clearance Application

-An entry clearance application as a spouse, civil, unmarried, same-sex partner mostly refused if an applicant fails to satisfy the decision maker that he/she meets all of the relevant requirements of the Immigration Rules and there are no exceptional circumstances.
-Moreover, when an application is refused under paragraph D-ECP.1.3. of Appendix FM then the decision notice indicates the refusal with reference to the relevant suitability and/or eligibility requirements.
-Apparently, every spouse or partner visa entry clearance application otherwise falling for refusal under the rules is considered for exceptional circumstances.
+In fact, an applicant does not get the UK spouse visa if he/she applicant fails to meet all the relevant requirements.
+And there are no exceptional circumstances.
+Moreover, when the ECO refuses an application under paragraph D-ECP.1.3. of Appendix FM then the refusal letter indicates the refusal with reference to the relevant suitability and/or eligibility requirements.
+Apparently, the ECO considers every spouse visa application for exceptional circumstances, which otherwise falls for refusal under the rules.

 Usually, a spouse or civil, unmarried, same-sex partner entry clearance visa refusal notice starts with the following lines:

 On 23/03/2018 you made an application for entry clearance to the UK under Appendix FM to the Immigration Rules on the basis of your family life with your partner Vinod Khanna and child(ren) – Kiran Khanna and Pooja Khanna.